Ecommerce Holiday Planning

 Develop a list of keywords.

 PPC text ads are triggered by individual searches.
-Within your AdWords account, you’ll create a list of keywords for your ad that tells Google “I want my ad to appear when a user searches for X.”
+Within your Google Ads account, you’ll create a list of keywords for your ad that tells Google “I want my ad to appear when a user searches for X.”

-Use the AdWords bid simulator to gain an understanding of what the going rates are for certain keywords, then set your bids accordingly.
+Use Google Ads' bid simulator to gain an understanding of what the going rates are for certain keywords, then set your bids accordingly.
 You only want to appear in searches that are relevant to your business, and you want to be mindful of your budget and focus on the keywords that will make you profitable.

 Launch your campaign.